 You have an unlimited number of user-defined fields available to be created.
 If the other group needs additional information, these fields can easily be added.

-If the other department needs to see the issue fields in a different order or their user-defined fields are different than yours, the Custom Screens feature can be used to address these needs.
-Custom Screens are tied directly to issue type.
+If the other department needs to see the issue fields in a different order or their user-defined fields are different than yours, the Issue Forms feature can be used to address these needs.
+Issue Forms are tied directly to issue type.
 So by adding new issue types for your new department to use, you can create issue screens with the appropriate order and user-defined fields relevant to their needs.

 Dropdown fields are shared across the site.
 When these fields are activated, the values are seen by everyone with access to the feature.
 These fields include Substatus, Solutions, Priority, and Causes.
 Make sure the phrasing of the dropdown values makes sense to everyone.
 This may mean that you include prefixes to separate by the group.
 (E.g. IT – In Process, OPS – Under Review, FAC – Waiting for Budget).

-Issue types and Quick Pick submission templates also have a “restrict to” option.
+Issue types and Issue Templates also have a “restrict to” option.
 This allows certain values to only be submitted by certain Groups.
-So if no one outside of the new department needs to submit your new issue types or use any new Quick Picks, you can restrict those to eliminate them from the dropdowns most users see.
+So if no one outside of the new department needs to submit your new issue types or use any new Issue Templates, you can restrict those to eliminate them from the dropdowns most users see.